sourcebots/sbot/docs/source/tutorials/using-your-kit.rst

 Servos
 ------

-Servos are a motor which knows what position its at.
+Servos are a motor which knows what position it's at.
 You can tell it an angle and it'll handle turning to that value!

 ..
-Warning:: Be warened, most servos can't turn a full 360 degrees!
+Warning:: Be warned, most servos can't turn a full 360 degrees!
 Always check how far it can move before you design a cool robot arm!

 Servos can be set to turn to a specific position.
-Sadly you can't just tell it an angle to turn to in degrees' you can only tell it to go between ``-1`` and ``1``.
+Sadly you can't just tell it an angle to turn to in degrees, you can only tell it to go between ``-1`` and ``1``.
 You'll need to measure the angle yourself and work this out if you need it!

-If you plug a servo in chanel '0' of the servo board, this code will turn it back and forth from minimum to maximum forever:
+If you plug a servo in channel '0' of the servo board, this code will turn it back and forth from minimum to maximum forever:

 .. code:: python